How to Eat on the Go When You Have Type 2 Diabetes

-While they don’t have the array of options that a grocery store does, convenience stores do offer some good choices, especially in the refrigerated section.
+They don’t have the variety that a grocery store does, but they do offer some good choices, especially in the refrigerated section.

 Your best bet: “Try a pack of veggies and dip,” says Alison Massey, RD, director of diabetes education at Mercy Medical Center in Baltimore.
 “Most veggies are low in calories but also low in carbs, so they’ll cause a minimal rise in blood sugar.
 Plus they’re a great way to get vitamins and minerals in your diet.”

-Other options: a tennis-ball-size piece of fruit or a small container of plain yogurt.
+Other options: a tennis-ball-size piece of fruit or a small cup of plain yogurt.

-Need a midmorning or late afternoon pick-me-up?
-So long as you skip the specialty coffee drinks that can be loaded with sugar, it’s OK to indulge.
+Need a mid-morning or late afternoon pick-me-up?
+It's OK to indulge, as long as you skip the specialty coffee drinks that can be loaded with sugar.

-The biggest challenge of eating away from home?
+The biggest challenge of watching your diet away from home?
 “Realizing that healthy eating requires planning ahead,” says Lori Zanini, RD, certified diabetes educator for HealthCare Partners in Los Angeles.

 Keep a stash of healthy fixings at work.

 Your best bet: “If you’re more than 5 hours out from your previous meal, aim for a snack that pairs one serving of carbohydrate (15 grams) with a serving of protein,” Zanini says.
-Try a small apple with a tablespoon of natural peanut butter; 2 tablespoons of raisins and 1/4 cup of almonds; 3 cups of air-popped popcorn and a handful of roasted pecans; or a natural peanut butter sandwich on whole wheat bread.
+You could try: